 An employee may contribute from his or her cash earnings through payroll deductions (within such limits as the Committee may determine) during an offering period and the accumulated deductions will be applied to the purchase of shares on the first day of the next following offering period.
 The plan will provide for consecutive offering periods of three months each on a schedule determined by the Committee.
-The purchase price per share will be at least 85% of the fair market value of our shares at the beginning or end of the offering period, whichever is less.
+The purchase price per share will be at least 85% of the fair market value of our shares at the beginning of the next offering period.